 Shopmium is an app that you can download to your smartphone for free.
-It’s regularly updated with supermarket offers and coupons, but is Shopmium really worth it?
+It’s regularly updated with supermarket offers and coupons, but is Shopmium legit?
+And if it, is it really worth downloading?
 I’ve tried to weigh up the pros and cons so you don’t have to.

 The Shopmium app has offers for Tesco’s, Sainsbury’s, Asda, Morrisons and Waitrose and you can filter by supermarket.
 There’s also an ‘other section’ for deals that you can snap up in other stores, including Co-Op Food and Iceland.

 Online cashback offers – Can you get Shopmium online cashback?

 The app has a section for online cashback offers, but whenever I try and search for some, the section is empty.
 It looks like Shopmium is trying to move in that direction though, otherwise, why would they bother having a section for online offers on their app?

 My honest Shopmium review

 I have been using the Shopmium for a good few years now, so I thought I should write a Shopimum app review.
 I think there are pros and cons to this app and I’ve laid my thoughts out for you, so you can decide if it’s something you want to explore.